Versioning

 Note

-Suspending versioning does not affect objects that already has versioning, only new objects will not be versioned.
+Suspending versioning does not affect objects that already has versioning, it will only suspend versioning on new objects.

-If you set versioning to Enabled on a bucket you can never set it back to Disabled again but you can do is set it to Suspended.
+If you set versioning to Enabled on a bucket you can never set it back to Disabled again but you can set it to Suspended.

 To set versioning to Suspended run aws --endpoint=https://object-eu-se-1a.binero.cloud s3api put-bucket-versioning --bucket versioning-demo --versioning-configuration Status=Suspended